huntergregory/Slogo_Turtles/doc/API_SLOGO.md

     - The result of parsing is a valid command or error.
 The ui receives the it.
 - When are errors detected and how are they reported?
     - Errors are detected during the parsing of the string.
 They are reported to the UI.
 Other errors can come from when GUI attempts to apply command that is syntactically valid
-- What do commands know, when do they know it, and how do they get it?
+- What do parser_private.commands know, when do they know it, and how do they get it?
     - Commands know their syntax, they know the GUI API to call functions once validity is established.
-They inherit a reference to the API through the Command super class.
+They inherit a reference to the API through the parser_private.Command super class.
 - How is the GUI updated after a command has completed execution?
-    - Command will call a method in GUI to execute, clear text prompt
+    - parser_private.Command will call a method in GUI to execute, clear text prompt

 ### API Design: